leonardsangoroh/Swift-Zero-To-100/README.md

     // loop body - code inside the braces
     // loop iteration - one cycle through the loop body
-    // loop variable - exists only inside the loop body & will change to a new value in the next loop iteration
+    // loop variable - exists only inside the loop body and will change to a new value in the next loop iteration

     let platforms = ["iOS", "macOS", "tvOS", "wathcOS", "visionOS"]